codematsing/django-formset-debug/docs/source/richtext.rst

 still be entered.

+.. rubric:: use_json

+If the content of the rich text editor shall be stored as JSON, set ``use_json=True``.
+This only is required when using this widget for a Django form's ``CharField``.
+When using the model field class :class:`formset.richtext.fields.RichTextField`, this is not necessary.

 .. rubric:: placeholder

 By adding ``placeholder="Some text"`` to the widget's attributes, we can add a placeholder to the